Who said that a chess-variant board should have even dimensions?

 Our estimate average pieces value, normalized to 5 for the Rook (if this piece was present on this game, which is actually not the case) is Pawn: 0.75, Troll: 3.25, Prince: 3.25, Snake: 3.5, Ship: 4.5, Hawk: 5.5, Squirrel: 6, Mammoth: 6.5, Rhinoceros: 7.5, Eagle: 8.25, Cheetah: 8.5, Sabertooth: 17.5.

-These values are computed with the Play-test applet, thanks to H.G.
-Muller.
+These values are computed with the Play-test applet, which is available below.

 (The diagrams on this page are made with the help of the Musketeer's chess painting tool, thanks to Zied Haddad and Jérôme Choain)